Danielle Brooks: 2013–2019: Breakthrough

-Brooks made her Broadway debut in the 2015 revival of The Color Purple as Sofia.
+Brooks made her Broadway debut in the 2015 revival of The Color Purple as Sofia alongside Jennifer Hudson and Cynthia Erivo.
 The musical opened on December 10, 2015, at the Bernard B. Jacobs.
-Brooks received good notices for her performance, and received a nomination for the Tony Award for Best Featured Actress in a Musical.
+Brooks received good reviews for her performance, and received a nomination for the Tony Award for Best Featured Actress in a Musical.
 In June 2019, she played Beatrice in The Public Theater's production of Much Ado About Nothing, receiving a Drama League Award nomination for her performance.
+Also in 2019, Brooks recorded her first single titled "Black Woman".